 According to the Enterprise Income Tax Law of China (the "EIT Law"), which was promulgated by the Standing Committee of the National People's Congress on March 16, 2007 (effective as of January 1, 2008 and was last amended on February 24, 2017 (effective on the same day) and on December 29, 2018 (effective on the same day), respectively.
 The income tax for both domestic and foreign-invested enterprises on their global income is at a uniform rate of 25%, unless they qualify for certain exceptions.
-The Regulation on the Implementation of Enterprise Income Tax Law of China (the "EIT Rules") was promulgated by the State Council on December 6, 2007 and became effective on January 1, 2008 further clarifies the calculation of the income tax on different types of incomes.
+The Regulation on the Implementation of Enterprise Income Tax Law of China (the "EIT Rules") was promulgated by the State Council on December 6, 2007 and became effective on January 1, 2008 and partly amended on April 23, 2019 further clarifies the calculation of the income tax on different types of incomes and permit certain "high and new technology enterprises strongly supported by the state" that independently own core intellectual property and meet statutory criteria, to enjoy a reduced 15% enterprise income tax rate.